top of page

 ⚖️ Case Study:

 A landlord attempted to deduct £500 from a tenant’s deposit for carpet damage.
-The tenant disputed it, claiming the carpet was already in poor condition. **The absence of an inventory report resulted in the dispute being ruled in the tenant’s favour.**
+The tenant disputed it, claiming the carpet was already in poor condition.
+The absence of an inventory report resulted in the dispute being ruled in the tenant’s favor.

 3️⃣ Clear Responsibilities from Day One